mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 ## Convenience Functions

-A set of convenience functions is provided that may be used within the debugger session to extract information from MaxScale.
+A set of convenience functions is provided that may be used within the debugger session to extract information from MariaDB MaxScale.

 ### Printing Services

-A service within MaxScale provides the encapsulation of the port MaxScale listen on, the protocol it uses, the set of servers it may route to and the routing method to use.
+A service within MariaDB MaxScale provides the encapsulation of the port MariaDB MaxScale listen on, the protocol it uses, the set of servers it may route to and the routing method to use.
 Two functions exists that allow you to display the details of the services and may be executed from within a debugger session.

-The printAllServices() function will print all the defined services within MaxScale and is invoked using the call syntax of the debugger.
+The printAllServices() function will print all the defined services within MariaDB MaxScale and is invoked using the call syntax of the debugger.

 (gdb) call printAllServices()